andrei-ga/ApiScanner/README.md

 - Set _ApiScanner.Web_ as startup project
 - Build it; it will take some time first since it will get all node modules

-Before running the project you need to apply database migrations with the following command inside _ApiScanner.DataAccess_ folder
+Before running the project you need to apply database migrations with the following command inside _ApiScanner.DataAccess_

 `dotnet ef database update --startup-project '../ApiScanner.Web'`